 The Achievement component of the report card represents the number of students who passed the state tests and how well they performed on them.
 A new indicator this year measures the percentage of students who miss too much school.

 The Achievement component represents the number of students who passed the state tests and how well they performed on them.
 This component includes three additional performance indicators — Chronic Absenteeism Improvement, End-of-Course Improvement and Gifted Indicator.

-The Performance Index measures the achievement of every student, not just whether or not he or she reaches “proficient.”
+The Performance Index measures the achievement of every student, not just whether or not they reach “proficient.”
 Districts and schools receive points for every student’s level of achievement.
 The higher the student’s level, the more points the school earns toward its index.
-This rewards schools and districts that improve the performance of highest- and lowest-performing students.
+This rewards districts and schools that improve the performance of highest- and lowest-performing students.

 What’s New this Year?

 Two new indicators are included in the Indicators Met measure.
 The Chronic Absenteeism Improvement Indicator measures the number of students who are chronically absent (defined as missing at least 10 percent of the school year) and the efforts to reduce that number.
 The End-of-Course Improvement Indicator measures the performance and improvement on retaken end-of-course tests.

 How Does your School or District Earn an A-F Achievement Component Grade?